 From club training, the more experienced will move on to the South East Junior Squad, joining members from all the clubs in the South East Region, which also runs regular training at more challenging venues.

-The club’s juniors represent HH in national junior competitions such as The Yvette Baker Trophy and the Peter Palmer Relays, as well as making a big contribution to the club’s score in the South East League.
+The club’s juniors represent HH in national junior competitions such as The Yvette Baker Trophy and the Peter Palmer Relays, as well as making a big contribution to the club’s score in the South East League and the CompassSport Cup.

-Juniors can also take part in the Explorer Challenge, a national scheme which gives awards based on the number of controls found.
+Juniors can take part in the Explorer Challenge, a national scheme which gives awards based on the number of controls found.
 For more details see http://www.bsoa.org/Award/Forest.

 They can also gain colour awards if they reach a specific standard on a colour coded course.
 For more information about the colour coded badge scheme and how to claim your badge see https://www.seoa.org.uk/info/colour-coded-badge-scheme-and-medals.

-This web site contains articles and photos of interest to the juniors, and encouragement to join in with further activities and competitions.
+Both the HH and SEOA web sites contain articles and photos of interest to the juniors, and encouragement to join in with further activities and competitions.
 Contributions from juniors are always welcome.

 The Yvette Baker Trophy